vPeteWalker/EraComboBootcamp/labsetup/labsetup.rst

 .. _labsetup:

 ----------------------
-Lab Setup
+MSSQL Lab Setup
 ----------------------

-Welcome to the Databases bootcamp.
-This bootcamp is meant to provide you with first hand experience in why Nutanix is an ideal platform for Database workloads.
+Welcome to the *Databases: Era with MSSQL* bootcamp.
+This bootcamp is meant to provide you with first-hand experience in why Nutanix is an ideal platform for Database workloads.

 Historically, it has been a challenge to virtualize SQL Server because of the high cost of traditional virtualization stacks and the impact that a SAN-based architecture can have on performance.
 Businesses and their IT departments have constantly fought to balance cost, operational simplicity, and consistent predictable performance.